-NOTES: In Proverbs 9:10, we learn that the greatest truth set before men is that God is holy and worthy of all reverence and worship.
-All other knowledge and wisdom (scientific, philosophical, historical, legal, etc.) is worthless apart from a correct understanding of this truth.
+NOTES: We learn here that the greatest truth set before men is that God is holy and worthy of all reverence and worship.
+All other knowledge and wisdom (e.g. scientific, philosophical, historical, and legal) is worthless apart from a correct understanding of this truth.